 Symptoms and signs may be nonspecific, subtle, and of gradual onset, so that index of suspicion should be high.
 Primary hemochromatosis should be suspected when typical manifestations, particularly combinations of such manifestations, remain unexplained after routine evaluation.
 Family history of hemochromatosis, cirrhosis, or hepatocellular carcinoma is a more specific clue.
 All patients with chronic liver disease should be evaluated for iron overload, regardless of race or ethnicity

 Serum ferritin measurement is the simplest and most direct initial test.
 Elevated levels (> 200 ng/mL [> 200 mcg/L] in women or > 250 ng/mL [> 250 mcg/L] in men) are usually present in hereditary hemochromatosis but can result from other abnormalities, such as inflammatory liver disorders (eg, chronic viral hepatitis, nonalcoholic fatty liver disease Nonalcoholic Fatty Liver Disease (NAFLD) Fatty liver is excessive accumulation of lipid in hepatocytes.
 Nonalcoholic fatty liver disease (NAFLD) includes simple fatty infiltration (a benign condition called fatty liver), whereas nonalcoholic... read more , alcoholic liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to... read more ), cancer, certain systemic inflammatory disorders (eg, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+According to a survey using the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) definition of alcohol... read more ), cancer, certain systemic inflammatory disorders (eg, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
 Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more , hemophagocytic lymphohistiocytosis Hemophagocytic Lymphohistiocytosis (HLH) Hemophagocytic lymphohistiocytosis (HLH) is an uncommon disorder causing immune dysfunction in infants and young children.
 Many patients have an underlying immune disorder, although in some... read more ), or obesity.
 Further testing is done if ferritin level is abnormal; testing includes fasting serum iron (usually > 300 mg/dL [> 53.7 mcmol/L]) and iron binding capacity (transferrin saturation; levels usually > 50%).
 A transferrin saturation of < 45% has a negative predictive value of 97% for iron overload.

 In type 2 disease, ferritin levels are >1000 ng/mL (> 1000 mcg/L), and transferrin saturation is >90%.